openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 ### Open Questions

 1. How will the user specify custom configurations, such as static IPs?
 2. Number of revisions for the control plane - do we want to make changes to the bootstrap static pods to make them closer to the final ones?
+This would also benefit multi-node deployments, but is especially helpful for single-node deployments where updating those static pod definitions may be more disruptive.

 ### Test Plan